noahvogt/issuu-dl/README.md

 ## Dependencies

-This python script needs three non-standard python modules: termcolor, img2pdf and tqdm, typer.
+This python script needs four non-standard python modules: termcolor, img2pdf, tqdm and typer.

+## Packaging

+There is a package available for Arch Linux on the AUR: [issuu-dl](https://aur.archlinux.org/packages/issuu-dl).